 There is so much to consider before coming up with a conclusion on the right software development outsourcing partner.
 From costs to communication, you should prioritize your project needs.
 You should carefully analyze all aspects and interview potential vendors before a decision.

-Having worked in the industry for more than 13 years, we have prepared this guide for you to investigate the common steps and issues that you may have when searching for a software development partner.
+Having worked in the industry for more than 13 years, we have prepared this guide for you to investigate the searching for a software development partner.

 3. Create a clear documentation

 Have a complete document developed by your team or ask the vendor to create the technical specification document.
 This will help you organize the development of the project and will be your anchor point in the event of a dispute.
 Plan for multiple milestones.
 If a project lasts a few months or longer, it’s great to have multiple milestones so you can test intermediate releases and project direction-appropriate results in the early stages.
 Defining key performance indicators, milestones, and deliverables will help you track progress and measure project success appropriately.

 4. Launch the engagement process.
 Set explicit expectations and define objectives